Napoleon and Switzerland

 The Republic of Graubünden, the Republic of Geneva, the Republic of the Seven Tithings (Zenden/Dizains) in Valais and the principality of Neuchâtel (part of the Kingdom of Prussia) were independent.

-Vaud and Tessin were occupied territories with the status of subject territory ‘Untertanengebiet‘.
+The Aargau, Vaud, Thurgau, and Tessin were occupied territories with the status of subject territory ‘Untertanengebiet‘.
 The Jura did not exist yet (the canton of Jura was created in 1979).